 Prognostic markers for predicting disease burden and prognosis in MPN

 Polycythemia vera (PV), a subtype of myeloproliferative neoplasm (MPN), is a blood disease characterized by an increase in the levels of red blood cells, as well as white blood cells and platelets.
 95% of PV patients harbor the activating JAK2V617F mutation, heavily implicating the JAK-STAT pathway in this disease.
 Thromboembolic events (blood clots) are the major cause of morbidity and mortality in MPN patients, however the molecular mechanisms determining increased risk or incidence of thrombosis in patients remains incompletely understood, and is a currently unmet clinical need.
-We are therefore using cell lines and mouse models to explore molecular variances in order to define new biomarkers that can be used to stratify patients at higher risk of thrombosis and worse prognosis.
+We are therefore using cell lines and mouse models to explore molecular variances in order to define new potential prognostic markers that can be used to stratify patients at higher risk of thrombosis and worse prognosis.

 Heidi Neubauer undertook her doctoral studies in 2012 in biochemistry at the University of Adelaide, Australia, under the supervision of Prof. Stuart Pitson.
 Her PhD work, based at the Centre for Cancer Biology in Adelaide, focused on identifying mechanisms of cellular transformation and novel functions of oncogenic proteins.
 After graduating, Dr. Neubauer chose to further develop her expertise in biochemistry and cancer biology by joining the laboratory of Prof. Richard Moriggl in 2017 as a postdoctoral fellow at the University of Veterinary Medicine, Vienna.
 Here, her research explores oncogenic mechanisms of the JAK-STAT core cancer pathway, particularly in mature T cell leukemia/lymphoma and myeloproliferative neoplasms.
 Dr. Neubauer is the recipient of several awards including a Vetmeduni Vienna ‘Young Scientist of the Year’ Award (2019), the Royal Adelaide Hospital Medical Staff Society Research Prize (2016), and the ‘David Walsh Prize’ of the Australia and New Zealand Society for Cell and Developmental Biology (2015).

 Dr. Neubauer is currently a University Assistant at the University of Veterinary Medicine, Vienna, in the unit of Functional Cancer Genomics.
 After successfully obtaining project funding through the EU ERA PerMed initiative in 2019, she now oversees her own research team exploring basic and translational cancer research within the Moriggl group.